 Yeah, it’s one of those things like you want to go into any situation with the most knowledge and eyes wide open that you can, and especially real estate, because at the end of the day, these are huge investments, you know, and there is if it’s not an investment for you, and it’s more of an emotional component that matters to you know, I’m I’m a first time homeowner homeowner in the last four years, and that was monumental for us to be able to buy in the Bay Area.
 And so for, you know, any buyer, it’s really important.
 And for a seller, they’re selling and moving on to another part of their life.
 And, you know, if you don’t do the paperwork, right, or you don’t disclose things, that’s not a place you want to be.

 Yeah, it’s just dumb.
 Move on.
 Yeah, think about doing that and coming us don’t.

 Yes, exactly.
-But yeah, I like to personally is the transaction manager of listings.
+But yeah, I like to personally be the transaction manager of listings.
 I like to have everything already done.
 And so when a buyer is looking at our listing, they’re not just looking at the pictures, ooh, pretty photography.
 They are looking at what is actually happening.
-And what’s you know, going on, because some things you know, our house was a fixer upper for some people.
+And what’s you know, going on, because some things you know, our house was a fixer-upper for some people.
 That’s not okay. for other people.
 It is so anyway, so yeah, another disclosure.
-That’s really um important is the NHD, which is the National the natural hazards disclosure.
+What’s really um important is the NHD, which is the National Natural Hazards Disclosure.

 Go watch the movie.
 2012.
 And that’s what could happen at any second in California.